 Heat Insulating Layer

 This provides great protection from the outside elements.
-The polyurethane foam ensures consistent density and uniform insulation through the entire floor.
+The polyurethane foam ensures consistent density and uniform insulation throughout the entire floor.

 Thermal breaks at the door and the threshold also help in the minimization of infiltration and in keeping an even temperature all through the cargo section.

-Fully insulated walls, floors and ceiling helps to minimize any passive heat transfers and leaks that normally occur at joints and seams.
+Fully insulated walls, floors, and ceiling help to minimize any passive heat transfers and leaks that normally occur at joints and seams.